 - Take advantage of cash back opportunities.
 If you’re paying for purchases using your debit card, ask for cash out at the same time rather than withdrawing at an ATM.
 This counts as one transaction, not two, and lets you avoid any potential ATM fees.

-- If your account has a limit on the number of transactions you can make each month before fees apply, monitor your account regularly and try to work out ways to minimize your transactions where possible
+- Monitor your transaction history.
+If your account has a limit on the number of transactions you can make each month before fees apply, monitor your account regularly and try to work out ways to minimize your transactions where possible

-- When you make a purchase, should you choose debit or credit?
+- Bank securely with credit.
+When you make a purchase, should you choose debit or credit?
 By choosing credit, you’ll be activating enhanced security or the complimentary insurance policies offered on your card.

 - Find ways to waive fees.
 If you’re currently paying a monthly account-keeping fee on your account, ask your bank what options you have for getting that fee waived.
 They may suggest opening a savings account, signing up for direct deposit or maintaining a minimum balance in cash to get rid of that fee.
 They may also suggest a different transaction account that could end up suiting your needs better in the long run.